What is the best concrete sealer?

 Therefore, as marine environments are constantly wet by saltwater and goes through the wet/dry process daily, there are a lot of salt crystals in the concrete.
 This is probably why any treatment after the boat ramp was operational was only partially effective.

 This densification process decreases the porosity of the concrete, increases moisture resistance, and hardens the concrete.
-We then suggested sealing the area with a self-crosslinking copolymer water-based sealer, B883 Stain Resisting Sealer or G887 Stain Protecting Sealer.
+We then suggested sealing the area with a self-crosslinking copolymer water-based sealer, B883 Stain Resist Sealer or G887 Stain Protect Sealer.
 Lastly, we recommended cleaning and sealing every 12 months or as required to minimize the effects of the environment and heavy traffic exposure etc.

 A sealed concrete area will protect against: